Where it Stands in History

 Turnovers are a Bell Win Factor

-In the last 32 meetings, when there was a difference in the number of turnovers between the two teams, the team with fewer turnovers has posted a 22-2 record.
-DePauw held a +1 turnover advantage in 2005 and 2013, but Wabash won, 17-14.
+Since 1980, when there was a difference in the number of turnovers between the two teams, the team with fewer turnovers has posted a 24-2 record.
+DePauw held a +1 turnover advantage in 2005, but Wabash won, 17-14.
 The Tigers also held a +1 margin in 2013 with Wabash winning, 38-21.

 Home Field Advantage

 Even though the overall series is close, there have been stretches where one team has dominated the other.
 In the early 1920s Wabash won seven straight, including the first six via shutout.
 The Little Giants later won six straight from 1949 to 1954.
 The Tigers then won eight of the next 10, but kept possession of the Bell for 10 years because of two ties.
 In fact from 1955 to 1975, Wabash only beat the Tigers four times.
 The Tigers won only twice from 1976 to 1986, but then won four straight from 1987-90.
 Wabash held the bell from 1991-95, but DePauw won five straight from 1996-2000.
 Wabash then won three straight from 2001-03 and seven in a row from 2009-15.

 The longtime rule has been that the team in possession of the bell entering the game retains possession in the case of the tie.
 Early rules indicated that the schools shared possession (each keeping it six months) following a tie.
 The first Monon Bell game in 1932 ended in a 0-0 tie, but since neither team had possession, it remained in hiding for the entire year.
 The introduction of overtime to NCAA football